dekarrin/ictiobus/docs/fishi-usage.md

 The good news is that there are well-defined techniques for eliminating epsilon productions from a grammar that always work.
-Describing them is beyond the scope of this guide, but they can be easily found looking up the relevant literature.
+Describing them is beyond the scope of this guide, but they can be easily found by looking up the relevant literature.

 ### Complete Grammar Example For FISHIMath